3kwa/bigcommerce-interview/README.rst

 a color coded click and play thingy that I find really fun.

-Initially I was going to do everything in Javascript but the BigCommerce_ API doesn't appear to be cross domain request friendly hence put together a CherryPy_ based "proxy" that runs locally and can be pushed on dotCloud_ in seconds.
+Initially I was going to do everything in Javascript but the BigCommerce_ API doesn't appear to be cross domain request friendly hence I put together a CherryPy_ based "proxy" that runs locally and can be pushed on dotCloud_ in seconds.